billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 ---

 Recently I spent way too much time with a colleague digging into an issue that occurred on one of our services that serves largely static content through an ASP.NET Core service.
-The service is required and an intermediary in order to check authentication and do some other logic.
+The service is a required intermediary in order to check authentication and do some other logic.
 It had been working fine for months with the assets we had, but suddenly starting failing with some larger downloads.

-On further inspection, it was noticed that it was failing on assets over 8MB, which up to recently all our assets had been smaller than.
+On further inspection, it was noticed that it was failing on assets over 8MB, which up to recently all our assets had been less than.
 When we pointed directly at the ASP.NET origin server instead of through the CDN, the downloads also worked fine.

 The CDN in use is Azure Front Door.
 After some digging around in the docs, we found the below comments